R&D Tax Incentive eligibility

-To apply for the R&D Tax Incentive (R&DTI), you (your company) needs to be eligible, and the R&D that your company undertakes also needs to be eligible.
+To apply for the R&D Tax Incentive, you (your company) needs to be eligible, and the R&D that your company undertakes also needs to be eligible.
 But what does this mean, and why is it important?

-As with any Australian Government assistance programme, there are strict rules around applying for the R&DTI, and to what you can claim.
+As with any Australian Government assistance programme, there are strict rules around applying for the R&D Tax Incentive, and to what you can claim.
 These rules are governed by legislation – see R&D Tax Incentive Legislation.

 The R&D Tax Incentive is a self-assessment programme – you are responsible for your application.
-Whilst some R&DTI applications will be checked in detail when they are submitted.
-Most will not be.
+Whilst some R&D Tax Incentive applications will be checked in detail when they are submitted; most will not be.

-AusIndustry and the Australian Taxation Office will assume that you have been through a formal compliance checking process before submitting your R&DTI application.
+AusIndustry and the Australian Taxation Office will assume that you have been through a formal compliance checking process before submitting your R&D Tax Incentive application.

 AusIndustry or the ATO may check your application later (see AusIndustry reviews), in some instances after you receive your refund, and potentially some years after the submission.
 If AusIndustry or the ATO decides that your application wasn’t compliant after all, you will be asked to repay your refund (possibly with penalties).

-In summary, you need to be confident that your R&DTI application is compliant before you submit it.
+In summary, you need to be confident that your R&D Tax Incentive application is compliant before you submit it.

 So what does it mean to have a compliant application, and to have eligible R&D?